 While Gwent essentially limits Johnny’s interaction potential with the one card rounds, that doesn’t mean it offers nothing to him.
 Johnny is the sort of player that gets all tingly inside when he sees The Bekker’s Twisted Mirror and all the potential it holds.
 He is the sort of player who will spend days on end concocting a deck that could break the meta with Kambi, and he is the one that will finally bring the ladder to its knees with Pavetta.
 Johnnies, while not necessarily the most efficient players on the ladder, usually find their niche in the tournament play.
 With a much narrower array of decks to build against, their intricate combos have a greater chance to surprise opponents and catch them off-guard.

-We’ve only seen a glance of the Gwent’s competitive side through community led tournaments, and in the last two months, through the ladder.
+We’ve seen Gwent’s competitive develop incredibly during the closed beta, the competition peaking at the Challenger Tournament.
 What this limited experience has shown, is that Gwent is already popular amongst Spikes.
 Pages like GwentDB and Gwentify have sprouted up almost immediately, allowing them to share and develop their cutting-edge strategies.
 We’ve already had the first competitive team and rivals emerge, signaling the dawn of Spikes has begun.

 The Aesthetic profile is slightly different than Psychographic.
 It deals with what makes players tick.
 In words of Mark Rosewater, the aesthetic profile defines what it is about the game that individuals find beautiful.
 Players can generally fall into two categories;